totalspectrum/riscvp2/Internals.md

 (1) Not all of the control status registers (CSRs) required by the RISC-V standard are implemented.
 I've just done the most commonly used ones (see below for details)

 (2) The Atomic extension is not conformant.
 Reservations created by the `lr` instruction are only invalidated by other atomic operations such as `amoswap` and `sc`, and not by stores.
 This is an architectural issue; we simulate the atomics by locking/unlocking lock #15, and I didn't want to add the lock/unlock overhead around every store.
 In practice I think most applications relying on atomic memory access to a location will consistently use atomic operations on that location.
+Note that the atomic instructions really aren't tested, nor are they particularly useful since multiple threads are not supported yet.

 ## Custom Instructions